Nash Flows over Time with Spillback and Kinematic Waves: Computation of Nash Flows Over Time with Spillback

-Finally, non-spillback arcs can become full, which changes the spillback thin flow.
-So the following condition makes sure that the total amount of flow on a non-spillback arc stays strictly under the storage capacity within the extension phase:
+Finally, the spillback thin flow changes whenever an arc becomes full.
+Thus, within an extension phase, the total amount of flow on an arc $e = uv \in E'_\phi \backslash \bar E_\phi$ stays strictly under the storage capacity: